PyDMD/PyDMD/README.md

   <img src="readme/summary-example.png" alt></br>
   <em>Sample output of the plot_summary function.</em>
 </p>

-PyDMD modules and functions may be parameterized by a variety of inputs for added customization, so we generally recommend that new users refer to our [documentation](https://pydmd.github.io/PyDMD/code.html), and to our module-specific [tutorials](tutorials/README.md) for more examples and information.

 For users who are unsure of which DMD method is best for them, we provide the following flow chart, which outlines how one might choose an appropriate DMD variant based on specific problem types or data sets.